Dissertation Masters and PhD

 - All university-level transcripts (official or certified copies)

-If you have additional queries about entry into any of our postgraduate courses, please contact the Postgraduate Coordinator, Dr Shari Daya (firstname.lastname@example.org).
+If you have any queries about the EGS postgraduate research programme, please contact the Dissertation Masters and PhD programme convenor, Dr Shari Daya (email@example.com).

 Should you have any queries regarding making an application for any of the above mentioned programmes please contact Tanya Basadien (firstname.lastname@example.org) who is the Postgraduate administrator.